|

 associated with the following criteria:

-*Participation: 20 points.
-After the first week of the term, 1 point is
+*Participation: 80 points.
+After the first week of the term, 4 points are

 class.